maximilian-foerg/AM8-Switchwire-Mod/README.md

 ![Render 01](Images/Render%2001.png)

 In case you don't know about the Voron Project, check it out at https://www.vorondesign.com/.
 They design outstanding open-source 3D printers, and if you're looking for a *real* upgrade, I'd suggest you build a Voron instead.
 It probably won't get any better.
 But if you enjoy tinkering on your cheap 3D printer just like me, this mod could be something for you.
-It doesn't matter if you're still using an original Anet A8 or already upgraded to an AM8.
-For each case, you will find the necessary parts in the provided BOM.

 __DISCLAIMER__
-I would like to emphasize that this is purely a hobby project, and I cannot guarantee that this rebuild will improve print quality at all!
+I would like to emphasize that this is purely a hobby project, and I cannot guarantee that this rebuild will improve print quality at all.

 ## Features
 ### Core XZ using Anet A8's stock linear rods!